 for some positive constant $C = C(\mu, f)$ whenever $f(u) > 0$. \end{lema}

 \begin{proof} The proof is a standard application of renewal theorem.
-We can assume $\tau = 0$ since the case $\tilde{\tau} < 0$ is the same as taking a supremum over intervals $[t, t+u]$ with $t \geq -\tilde{\tau}$ and a renewal started from 0.
+We can assume $\mathfrak{t} = 0$ since the case $\tilde{\mathfrak{t}} < 0$ is the same as taking a supremum over intervals $[t, t+u]$ with $t \geq -\tilde{\mathfrak{t}}$ and a renewal started from 0.

+Let us first assume $\mu$ is non-arithmetic.
 Denote by $F$ the cumulative distribution function of $\mu$ and let $\bar{F} = 1 - F$.
-Moreover, denote the overshooting at $t$ for renewal $\cR$ (i.e.\ , the time till the next renewal mark after $t$) by $Z_t$ and let $H(t) := \EE[f(Z_t)]$.
+Moreover, denote the overshooting at $t$ for renewal $\cR$ (i.e.\ , the time till the next renewal mark after $t$) by $Z_t$ and let ${H(t) := \EE[f(Z_t)]}$.
 Conditioning with respect to the first renewal $T_1$, we have

 Denoting the first integral above by $h(t)$, the equality above is the renewal equation $H = h + H \ast F$.
 Some alternative expressions for $h(t)$ are